 What happens if I die without a Will?

-If you die without a Will, your estate will be divided according to the probate laws of your state, regardless of your preferences.
+If you die without a Will, your estate will be divided according to the probate laws of your state, or for real property (such as land or a home), in the state that real property is located, regardless of your preferences.
 Without a Will, any property that’s not in a Trust will go through probate court and will be managed according to certain factors, such as:

 - Your marital status